35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ---
 title: Southwark’s new council homes are welcome, but a lot are being demolished too
-description: "Council to fulfill 11,000 council home pledge through DPAs "
+description: "Council to fulfil 11,000 council home pledge through 'develolpment DPAs "
 date: 2024-08-09T16:55:10.448Z
 ---
 Southwark Council recently [ended the ‘direct delivery’ of new council housing](https://southwarknews.co.uk/area/southwark/council-says-it-must-stop-building-its-own-homes-and-rely-on-developers-instead/), the main strand of its council house buildiing programme.
 At the same time it announced that it had started to build 3,057 council homes, and completed 1,486.